Going to College

-Access to a health care provider is very important.
-If you enroll in TRICARE Prime, you'll have an assigned primary care manager (PCM).
-Your must make appointments with your PCM, or point-of-service fees may apply.
+If enrolled in TRICARE Prime, your child will have an assigned primary care manager (PCM).
+He or she must make appointments with their PCM, or point-of-service fees may apply.

 If it's not convenient to have an assigned PCM, you may want to consider TRICARE Standard and Extra.
-You can visit any TRICARE-authorized provider and you'll have more flexibility when home during school breaks.
+Your child can visit any TRICARE-authorized provider and will have more flexibility when home during school breaks.

 3. How much will we pay out-of-pocket?

 TRICARE Prime has the fewest out-of-pocket costs, unless you use the point-of-service option.
 With TRICARE Standard and Extra, you may need to pay the doctor up front for care and file a claim with TRICARE later for reimbursement.
 But, you can still save money by visiting a network provider.